 At least one other baseball man had his eye on Gonzalez.
 A story out of St. Louis on August 3 in the Ft.
 Wayne News and Sentinel said that Branch Rickey of the Cardinals was reported interested in the Gonzalez brothers, both Eusebio and Ramon.

 Eusebio's third appearance in a Red Sox game came in Detroit, on August 6, and he played a full game at the hot corner.
 He was 1-for-3 in a game that was tied 4-4 after nine innings.
 Gonzalez led off the 10th and drew a walk.
-Carl Mays walked, too, and Wally Schang got on due to a Detroit error.
+Wally Schang got on due to a Detroit error, and then Carl Mays walked.
 Bases loaded.
 Tigers pitcher Rudy Kallio fielded Hooper's grounder and threw home to cut down Eusebio and start a double play, but the throw went all the way to the backstop and two runs scored as the Red Sox took the lead when Gonzalez crossed the plate.
 Dave Shean drove in a third run.
 Mays gave up one run to the Tigers in the bottom of the 10th, but the Red Sox won, 7-5.

 A very brief note was provided in the August 7 Diario de la Marina: "El cubano E. Gonzalez, defendio la tercera base con gran exito, al campo y al bate."
 That was it.
 The Cardinals' Mike Gonzalez made the headlines that day, and he, Dolf Luque, and Marsans all received some occasional attention.